 With select students supported by the Embassy of the Sultanate of Oman, the Ministry of Manpower, and Petroleum Development Oman, we’re delighted to be a premier institution of choice for Oman’s talented students and their sponsors.

-The Ministry of Higher Education, Research and Innovation maintains a list of recommended institutions, including The University of Manchester.
+The Ministry of Higher Education, Research and Innovation maintain a list of recommended institutions, including The University of Manchester.

 Our long tradition of giving international students a warm welcome and helping them to make Manchester their ‘home from home’, complements the diverse, dynamic and cosmopolitan community we enjoy today as the University is home to students from approximately 180 countries.